Dei verbum: Sacred Scripture in the Life of the Church

-"Easy access to Sacred Scripture should be provided for all the Christian faithful."
-To this end the Church sees to it that suitable and correct translations are made into different languages, especially from the original texts of the sacred books.
-Frequent reading of the divine Scriptures is encouraged for all the Christian faithful, and prayer should accompany the reading of Sacred Scripture, "so that God and man may talk together".
+Finally, the Council directs that "easy access to Sacred Scripture should be provided for all the Christian faithful".
+Treasured translations include the Greek Septuagint translation of the Old Testament, which the church has "accepted as her own", and the Latin Vulgate, but the objective of accessibility requires that "suitable and correct translations are made into different languages, especially from the original texts of the sacred books".
+Approved ecumenical cooperation on biblical translation is to be commended.

+Frequent reading of the divine Scriptures is encouraged for all the Christian faithful, together with the guidance that prayer should accompany the reading of Sacred Scripture, "so that God and man may talk together".
 Some are ordained to preach the Word, while others reveal Christ in the way they live and interact in the world.

 Scholarly opinion

-The schema, or draft document, prepared for the first council session (October–December 1962) reflected the conservative theology of the Holy Office under Cardinal Ottaviani.
+The schema, or draft document, prepared for the first council session (October–December 1962) reflected the conservative theology of the Holy Office, led by Cardinal Alfredo Ottaviani.
 Pope John intervened directly to promote instead the preparation of a new draft which was assigned to a mixed commission of conservatives and progressives, and it was this on which the final document was based.
+Wording in the first draft, which alluded to the several or "double" sources of revelation, was removed the final document, where the term "divine revelation" points to revelation having only one "source".

+The doctrines of Dei Verbum bear a striking similarity to the writings of St. John Henry Newman in An Essay on the Development of Christian Doctrine.
+Dei Verbum espouses Newman's concept of the "development of doctrine", writing "there is a growth in the understanding of the realities and the words which have been handed down.
+This happens through the contemplation and study made by believers, who treasure these things in their hearts."
+For his contributions to Dei Verbum and many other parts of Vatican II, Pope Paul VI called it "Newman's Council".
+Dennis Hamm has also identified Pope Leo XIII's encyclical letter Providentissimus Deus, Pius XII's Divino Afflante Spiritu, and a document issued shortly before the Council by the Pontifical Biblical Commission, Sancta Mater Ecclesia: An instruction on the Truth of the Gospels (21 April 1964) as other doctrinal writings which had "contributed conspicuously" to the formation of the ideas expressed in the constitution.

-The final draft was significantly influenced by the work of Dominican theologian Yves Congar, who had been appointed a peritus (expert advisor) at the council.
+The final draft was also significantly influenced by the work of the Dominican theologian Yves Congar, who had been appointed a peritus at the council.

-Joseph Ratzinger, later Pope Benedict XVI, identified three overall themes in Dei verbum: (1) the new view of the phenomenon of tradition; (2) the theological problem of the application of critical historical methods to the interpretation of Scripture; and (3) the biblical movement that had been growing from the turn of the twentieth century.
+Joseph Ratzinger identified three overall themes in Dei verbum: